CarbonPackages/Carbon.Pipeline/Readme.md

 ## Compression of files

-In production mode (`yarn build`), the files get also compressed (gzip & brotli).
+In production mode (`yarn build`), the files also get compressed with [gzip] and [brotli].
 You can edit the compression level under the key [`buildDefaults.compression`].
 Per default, the highest compression level is set.
-To disable compression at all you can set it to `false`:
+To disable compression at all, you can set it to `false`:

 ```yaml
 buildDefaults: